 We were so impressed with their zeal, their faith, and their love for others.
 We were particularly impressed at their decision to partnership with a Seventh Day Adventist Church for the purpose of giving to others because this group of sons are from among Jehovah’s Witnesses.
 As many know, Jehovah’s Witnesses are regularly indoctrinated with the idea that all other religions are under the control of Satan.
 So their ability to look beyond religious differences and see men and women of like faith in the Father and Christ Jesus is to be applauded.
 Hopefully, others among Jehovah’s Witnesses can drop the air of religious superiority and accept others who love the Father and Christ Jesus as their brothers and sisters in the faith, honoring unity over uniformity.
 (For a further discussion of this topic, see Unity, Not Uniformity.

-We were eagerly looking forward to their follow up, which we received today just a few hours ago.
+We were eagerly looking forward to their follow up, which we received.
 Here is what they wrote:

 “Good Morning Dear Friends, we are out in the neighborhood at a hand car wash feeding the homeless and offering clothing to those in need.
 We started with about 25 volunteers and have grown to 50 neighbors serving and bring food and clothing to help us.
 We planned this on the spur of the moment this past Monday and with a giant leap of faith we agreed this would be a great way of imitating Christgiving and we can see his spirit all around us and in us.
 We've met many who knew some of us from the door to door ministry and we explained that for us it was time to get off the sidelines and get in the game.
 It was so beautiful to hear that they wished more Witnesses got involved in the community, so we suggested that they make it a matter of prayer and the next time you see them out in service, make it a point to voice your feelings.
 This is probably the best time I've personally had this day because we are able to feed mind, body and spirit.
 If you claim to love your fellow man, I wholeheartedly recommend serving your community in new ways to show true Christgiving.”